UBC-MDS/world-energy-visualization/doc/reflection-milestone2.md

 #### Current Implementation:

+- These charts display the percentage of energy sources consumed by country, region, as well as the world trend.
+The lines displayed are controlled by the selection boxes in the sidebar.
-- Currently, the tab visualizes only the trend of energy consumption of major energy sources with line plots.
+- Currently, the tab visualizes only the trend of energy consumption of major energy sources, i.e. Fossil fuels, Nuclear and Renewables, with line plots.

-#### Limitations and fututre direction:
+#### Limitations and future direction:

 - Since the dataset has a more comprehensive data, including percentage of production and consumption of individual sources of energy, we would consider adding these plots along with corresponding filter and selection boxes.